 7 Mortgage Note Investing Strategies

 Investing in mortgage notes can be a great way to generate reliable passive monthly income.
-And there are also some potentially really big financial gains to be had too… if you know how to go about it.
-In this article we look at how to invest in notes with the 7 most popular note investing strategies.
+And there are also some potentially really big financial gains to be had too… if you know how to go about it!

 What is Note Investing

 Mortgage note investing is a great way to invest in real estate without having to buy, sell or own houses.
 Instead of buying a house or apartment block, you buy the mortgage loan attached to it.

 In the United States, mortgage notes – also called real estate notes – are freely traded on a huge secondary market worth many billions of dollars.
 Anyone can buy and sell mortgage notes without restriction.

 When a lender originates a loan to a borrower they may then sell that loan to an investor who is looking for an asset that pays regular income.
 These are called performing notes because the borrower is making timely payments on the loan.

 Lenders and investors also often sell loans that are in default.
 They do this mostly in order to avoid costly and time consuming foreclosure proceedings.
 These are call non-performing mortgages.
 Investors buy non-performing notes at a discount to face value in the hope of turning bigger profits by modifying the terms or foreclosing the loan.
 More on that later!